gcastill0/api-gateway-oss/unit-01/README.md

 kubectl logs -l app=discovery -n gloo-system
 ```

-By combining these commands, you can approximate the comprehensive checks performed by glooctl check.
+You can approximate the comprehensive checks performed by `glooctl` check.

-In most cases glooctl check simplifies this process significantly by aggregating these checks into a single command.

 # Summary